 History

-In the 1840s, the region came under settler-colonial control of the United States and Nuu-wee-ya’-speaking people endured a series of hardships and injustices, including genocidal violence, dispossession, and forced removals to several distinct reservation communities.
+In the mid-19th century, our homelands were violently settled and eventually forcibly controlled by the United States.
+Nuu-wee-ya’-speaking people endured a series of hardships and injustices, including genocidal violence, dispossession, outlawing of our way of life, and forced removals to several distinct reservation communities.
+By the 1940s, there were very few first language Nuu-wee-ya' speakers, and even fewer young people speaking the language.

 Who We Are